amazon-archives/aws-serverless-auth-reference-app/README.md

     ionic build android

-Remote debug live content on an Android device from your Windows, Mac, or Linux computer, using [Chrome's remote debugger tool](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/), and visiting `chrome://inspect` in your Chrome browser.
+Remote debug live content on an Android device from your Windows, Mac, or Linux computer, using [Chrome's remote debugger tool], and visiting `chrome://inspect` in your Chrome browser.
-There are also third-party tools such as [Vysor](https://www.vysor.io/) which can allow you to view your mobile device screen on your computer.
+There are also third-party tools such as [Vysor] which can allow you to view your mobile device screen on your computer.

 #### Run in an Apple iOS emulator